eilopez718/stock-analysis/README.md

 Refactoring code is useful for separating fixed elements from variable elements in a piece of code.
 If something is a known quantity and will be constant for all iterations of your script (like our list of stock tickers), it is better to remove that element from the loop, create a container for it, and simply reference it in the loop.
-Calculating the information inside the loop significantly increases processing time.
-Also, while loops are a necessary and useful way of solving problems, they are memory intensive and code should be written in a way to minimize the complexity of the loops being run.
+Loops are useful, but they are memory intensive and code should be written in a way to minimize their complexity.

 ### Advantages and Disadvantages of the Original and Refactored VBA script: